Easy on the Eyes

 The delicate skin around our eyes is the first to show fine lines and wrinkles.
-The most significant reason is that it is 5X thinner than the skin on the rest of the face.
-On top of that, our eyes are constantly working throughout the day, and there are genetic factors that affect the fragility of the skin around that area.
+The first and most significant reason is that it is 5X thinner than the skin on the rest of the face, the second is that our eyes are constantly working throughout the day, and there are also genetic factors that affect the fragility of the skin around that area.

 There are so many great masks on the market specifically for the eye area.
 They can be used for extra hydration, brightening, tightening and de-puffing.
 Masks are easy to use and great for travel.
 Use 2-3x per week.
 For an extra cooling effect, run an ice cube over the mask.
 If you don’t have a mask, apply cold cucumber slices, which are calming and brightening.